ARTS-Laboratory/Paper-2026-PIML-Part-III-Hard-Constraint-ODE-Method-for-Structural-Dynamics/README.md

 Once this is complete, the idev session can be ended.
 This environment will be used as long as it is referenced in your .sh file.

 ### Building a .sh file
-In order to run a job, it must be done from an sbatch command so that slurm can control the order of the jobs on the cluster.
+In order to run a job, it must be done from an sbatch command so that Slurm can control the order of the jobs on the cluster.
 Below is an example .sh file using the above environment.

 \#!/bin/sh
 \#SBATCH --job-name=PIML_training